hamlet-io/avscanner/docs/Solution_Overview.md

 ### Archive

 The archive is where the data is stored.
-When an object is received from the anti virus scanning processor in a dedicated prefix in the archive an S3 Event notification adds an event in the data validation processor queue
+When an object is received from the anti virus scanning processor under a dedicated prefix in the archive an S3 Event notification adds an event in the data validation processor queue

 ### Data Validation